tindyc/Fika/README.md

 The idea of our platform is to connect you to friends and family, people you know, and like to spend time with.

-Therefore there is a friend system implemented whereby your events will only be seen by your friends and you will only see friends events.
+Therefore, there is a friend system implemented whereby your events will only be seen by your friends and you will only see friends events.

 You can search profiles for your family or friends and add them.
 You can decline friend requests and unfriend people.